 “I was the first chef to make my own butter," said Harris.
 "Before I started doing it in 2004, there wasn't anywhere in the world that did it.
 Everyone’s using it now, and it was a bit against the grain when I started using it, but that’s cool."

 While use of butter had become mainstream, the idea of local fish cooked in butter you’ve made yourself from the dairy up the road, the seaweed from the beach, with salt from seawater, was still “quite a unique thing”.

-Inspiration for the seaweed was sparked by a trip to Japan, where seaweed has been part of the food culture for a long time.
-Upon returning home, Harris realised there was no difference between the seaweed in Kent and Japan so he started using it in his dishes.
+Inspiration for the seaweed was sparked by a trip to Japan, where the ingredient had been part of the food culture for a long time.
+On returning home, Harris realised there was no difference between the seaweed in Kent and Japan so he started using it in his dishes.

-While the chef was flattered by the fact his dishes, including making his own butter, were copied across the country, he suggested chefs should work with ideas a bit rather than nicking them completely.
+While the chef was flattered by the fact his dishes, including his handmade butter, were copied across the country, he suggested chefs should work with ideas a bit rather than nicking them completely.

 “It’s like if one band covers another band’s song and they do it exactly the same, what’s the point?
-You may as well bring something new to it,” he said.
+You may as well bring something new to it,” he reasoned.